 'Disgraceful,' 'Pushover,' 'Deeply Troubled': Reaction To The Trump-Putin Summit

-Many Republicans harshly criticized President Trump's performance in his press conference with Russian President Vladimir Putin, in which Trump said Putin's denial that Moscow interfered with the 2016 election is "strong and powerful" — despite U.S. intelligence findings to the contrary.
+Many Republicans harshly criticized President Trump's performance Monday at a news conference with Russian President Vladimir Putin, in which Trump said Putin's denial that Moscow interfered with the 2016 election is "strong and powerful" — despite U.S. intelligence findings to the contrary.

-Meanwhile, Democratic leaders started to openly question whether the Russians have damaging information on the president following his joint appearance in which he deferred to Putin on the question of election interference and entertained joint cyber security efforts.
+Meanwhile, Democratic leaders started to openly question whether the Russians have damaging information on the president after his joint appearance in which he deferred to Putin on the question of election interference and entertained joint cybersecurity efforts.

 House Speaker Paul Ryan responded with a statement echoed by many senior Republican officials: "There is no question that Russia interfered in our election and continues attempts to undermine democracy here and around the world."

 "The president must appreciate that Russia is not our ally.
-There is no moral equivalence between the United States and Russia, which remains hostile to our most basic values and ideals," Ryan continued.
+There is no moral equivalence between the United States and Russia, which remains hostile to our most basic values and ideals," Ryan, R-Wis., continued.
 "The United States must be focused on holding Russia accountable and putting an end to its vile attacks on democracy."

 Senate Majority Leader Mitch McConnell, R-Ky., spoke to reporters as he entered the Capitol on Monday.
-"As I've said repeatedly the Russians are not our friends and I entirely agree with the assessment of our intelligence community," McConnell said.
+"As I've said repeatedly, the Russians are not our friends and I entirely agree with the assessment of our intelligence community."

-The retiring Corker, who's been a frequent critic of the president, went on to say that Putin "gained a tremendous amount" from the Helsinki Summit and Trump's kowtowing, and that "I would guess [Putin's] having caviar right now" to celebrate.
+The retiring Corker, who has been a frequent critic of the president, went on to say that Putin "gained a tremendous amount" from the Helsinki summit and Trump's kowtowing and that "I would guess [Putin's] having caviar right now" to celebrate.

-Senate Armed Services Committee Chairman John McCain, R-Ariz., had the strongest GOP statement bashing Trump in the immediate aftermath of the press conference.
-McCain called the press conference between the two leaders "one of the most disgraceful performances by an American president in memory.
-The damage inflicted by President Trump's naiveté, egotism, false equivalence, and sympathy for autocrats is difficult to calculate.
+Senate Armed Services Committee Chairman John McCain, R-Ariz., had the strongest GOP statement, bashing Trump in the immediate aftermath of the news conference.
+McCain called it "one of the most disgraceful performances by an American president in memory.
+The damage inflicted by President Trump's naiveté, egotism, false equivalence and sympathy for autocrats is difficult to calculate.
 But it is clear that the summit in Helsinki was a tragic mistake."

-"No prior president has ever abased himself more abjectly before a tyrant," McCain, his party's 2008 presidential nominee who's been absent from the Senate as he undergoes treatment for brain cancer, continued.
+"No prior president has ever abased himself more abjectly before a tyrant," McCain continued.
+The Republicans' 2008 presidential nominee has been absent from the Senate as he undergoes treatment for brain cancer.

-Sen. Lindsey Graham, R-S.C. — McCain's close friend who has become an unlikely Trump ally as of late — called the press conference a "missed opportunity" and that the president's answers will "create far more problems than it solves."
+Sen. Lindsey Graham, R-S.C. — McCain's close friend who has become an unlikely Trump ally as of late — called the news conference a "missed opportunity" and said the president's performance will "create far more problems than it solves."

 Missed opportunity by President Trump to firmly hold Russia accountable for 2016 meddling and deliver a strong warning regarding future elections.— Lindsey Graham (@LindseyGrahamSC) July 16, 2018